 Another issue is that Telegram may collect a great deal of metadata from users: “We may collect metadata such as your IP address, devices and Telegram apps you’ve used, history of username changes, etc.”

 On the other hand, Telegram has built its own secure cloud infrastructure, distributed across the globe.
-The encryption keys used to secure the Telegram Cloud are split in pieces and never stored in the same place as the information they protect.
+The encryption keys used to secure the Telegram Cloud are split into pieces and never stored in the same place as the information they protect.

 Security considerations aside, a key feature that contributes to Telegram’s popularity (especially in repressive countries such as Iran, where it enjoys over 40 million users despite government attempts to regulate the use of the service) is support for “channels.”
 Users can create and post to channels that any number of other users can subscribe to.

 Public channels can be created using an alias and a URL that anyone can subscribe to, making Telegram a powerful tool for organizing resistance and disseminating information in repressive countries.

 Other features that help make Telegram popular include polls, stickers, sharing live locations in chats, and an online authorization and identity management system for those who need to prove their identity.
 A bots feature assists with managing groups and channels.

 Telegram is funded by public donations (notably from its own founder, Pavel Durov), although it is possible in-app monetization features will be introduced in the future.